awesome-archive/cs61a-2/README.md

 - Pig Out.
 If any of the dice outcomes is a 1, the current player's score for the turn is 1.
 - Free Bacon.
 A player who chooses to roll zero dice scores 2 more than the absolute difference between the digits in the opponent's total score.

+## Maps
+To run maps, run `python3 recommend.py`.
+Use `-r name` to use your personal profile rather than the default (add new profiles in the users file.
+Using `-q` filters by category of restaurant and `-k` changes the number of clusters.
+You can get a list of restaurants with `python3 recommend.py -r`.

+In this project, you will create a visualization of restaurant ratings using machine learning and the Yelp academic dataset.
+In this visualization, Berkeley is segmented into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
+Specifically, the visualization you will be constructing is a Voronoi diagram.

+Each dot represents a restaurant.
+The color of the dot is determined by the restaurant's location.
+For example, downtown restaurants are colored green.
+The user that generated this map has a strong preference for Southside restaurants, and so the southern regions are colored yellow.

 ## Scheme
 This version of the scheme interpreter runs in the terminal.
 It was written in python.
 Run `python3 scheme.py` to run the scheme interpreter in terminal.